GilOliveira/schemadotorg/modules/schemadotorg_starterkit/README.md

 Features
 --------

-- Allows a starterkit/module to change Schema.org configuration before any Schema.org types are created.
+- Allows a starter kit/module to change Schema.org configuration before any Schema.org types are created.
-- Allows a starterkit/module to declare what Schema.org types are required preinstallation.
+- Allows a starter kit/module to declare what Schema.org types are required preinstallation.
 - Post module installation, re-imports optional configuration and rewrites configuration via the config_rewrite.module.
-This allows a starterkit via `hook_install()` to create additional configuration settings.
+This allows a starter kit via `hook_install()` to create additional configuration settings.
 - Provide adminstrative page to install starter kits and generate/kill content.